 “It is our sincere hope that President Trump will come to the table and work with Democrats” to reopen the government.
 Then, “we can begin a meaningful debate on immigration.”

 Comments: (1) The administration is not proposing a 2,000 mile concrete wall along the southern border, or anything approximating it.
 (2) Many members of Congress are not working to support border security.
 (3) The president has repeatedly expressed his eagerness to settle this matter.
-A letter to the editor has been submitted.
+A SAFE letter to the editor was published on 1/18/19.